Xfers/docs/source/index.md

 If you choose to redirect new Xfers user to the unique sign_up_url to allow them to complete their Xfers account registrations, upon successfully account registration, Xfers will redirect user back to the `return_url` specified or the default at

 <aside class="warning">
-Remember to encode the '+' sign in your phone no. It should be '%2B'
+Remember to encode the '+' sign in your phone no during your GET request.
+It should be '%2B' instead of '+'
 </aside>

 <aside class="notice">